PlanterApp/planter_blog/content/posts/fruit-and-vegetables-that-pets-can-enjoy/index.md

 **Birds:**

 Birds can and should eat a lot of fruit and vegetables.
 [This website](https://vcahospitals.com/know-your-pet/fruits-and-vegetables-in-bird-diets#:~:text=Fresh%20produce%20should%20comprise%20no,nutrient%20in%20a%20birds'%20diet.) is a good resource for learning more about what is safe.
-Avoid garlic, onions, avocados, and head lettuce varieties high in water.
+Avoid garlic, onions, avocados, and head lettuce varieties that are high in water content.

 **Gerbils and Hamsters:**

 Be mindful of the amount of fresh fruit and vegetables that hamsters and gerbils eat.
-Too many snacks high in water can cause gastrointestinal distress.
+Too many snacks high in water content can cause gastrointestinal distress.
 Keep your serving sizes small.
 These pets can safely enjoy apples, bananas, berries, lettuce, kale, pumpkin seeds, sunflower seeds, and more!

 **Rabbits:**

-These veggie lovers will eat almost every plant in a veggie garden!
+These veggie lovers will eat almost every plant in a garden!
 However, rabbits are not recommended to eat onions, leeks, garlic, raw potatoes, or iceberg lettuce.
 Dark and leafy lettuce is okay.

 **Fish:**

 I was surprised to learn that pet fish can eat treats from the garden.
-You might want to research all the things fish can eat, but some produce they can eat are cucumber, lettuce, carrots, pieces of pumpkin, apples, pears, berries, and zucchini.
+You might want to research all of the things fish can eat, but some produce they can eat are cucumber, lettuce, carrots, pieces of pumpkin, apples, pears, berries, and zucchini.
 Word on the internet says to avoid oranges and watermelon.

-Peter, the creator of [Planter, ](https://planter.garden/)gives his fish bolted red lettuce, and they seem to love it!
+Peter, the creator of [Planter, ](https://planter.garden/)gives his fish red lettuce that has bolted, and they seem to love it!

 Next time you're out harvesting, see if anything sparks your pet's interest.
 Their favorite garden treat might surprise you!